Post Summary: Things to do in Japan

 - Book an Experience – See all the best experiences and tours in Japan here.

 - Get a Japan Rail Pass (Buy Here) – They make traveling around Japan much easier and cheaper.
-Read all about if it’s worth it here.

 - Travel Shoes – Allbirds are the ultimate travel shoe.
 They are sustainable and last forever while looking good.
-Read our full Allbirds review.